L N

 Camellia nitidissima var. microcarpa (Mo & Huang) Chang & Ye.
 (1991).

 Subgenus Thea; Section Chrysantha; Series Chrysanthae.
+Synonym C. microcarpa Mo, 1982.
 Differs from the type due to smaller leaves, flowers and seed capsules.
-Synonyms: C.chrysantha var. microcarpa; C.microcarpa Mo, 1982.
+Synonym: C. chrysantha var. microcarpa.

 Camellia nokoensis Hay.
 (1919).

 Subgenus Metacamellia; Section Theopsis; Series Trichandrae.
 Shrub or small tree, 5-8 m tall, with thin, slender branchlets.
 Leaves thinly leathery, elliptic or lanceolate-elliptic, bluntly acuminate or caudate apices, 3-4.7 cm long x 1.1-1.8 cm wide.
 Flower pedicellate, 9-12 mm across, white with 5 petals.
-Differs from C.euriodes with pubescent filaments and shorter pedicels.
-Distribution: Taiwan, and Jiangsu Province, China.
+Differs from Camellia euriodes with pubescent filaments and shorter pedicels.
+Distribution: Taiwan and Jiangsu Province, China.

 N P